vegaprotocol/documentation/docs/tools/vega-wallet/concepts.md

 (Link to further reading about mnemonic phrases)

 ![Back up phrase used to restore existing wallet](/img/concept-diagrams/recovery-phrase.png)

+## Networks
+Because wallets can be used to interact with various networks (such as a testnet or a mainnet), a network configuration must be available to the Vega Wallet app.

+The network details are stored in a configuration file for each network.
+The configuration file provides a list of servers for the wallet to connect to, in order to interact with a network, as well as URLs for dApps that the wallet can connect to.

+Network configuration files use information that you import, either from a text file or a URL that contains the network details.

 ## Signing transactions
 Each transaction needs to have a digital signature attached to it, which ensures ownership of that transaction.
 The signature is created by your cryptographic keys.
 Every transaction has a different digital signature that depends on the private key of the user signing the transaction.